How Accurate is Sizing Using Digital Templating for the Exeter Hip?

 Comparing the templated and actual results, Dr. Shaw’s study at Queen Alexandra Hospital in Portsmouth, shows an exact hip stem offset size match in 100%, an exact hip stem match in 85% and an exact acetabular size match in 87% of cases.

-Dr. Shaw templates all of his cases because he finds that “pre-operative planning of Primary THR using Materialise OrthoView on scaled x-rays is accurate and helpful.”
+Dr. Shaw uses orthopaedic templates in all of his cases because he finds that “pre-operative planning of Primary THR using Materialise OrthoView on scaled x-rays is accurate and helpful.”
 In his conclusion, he identifies some of the key ways in which digital pre-operative planning helps him and his team to be better prepared for surgery.

 All the x-ray images were templated by Dr. Shaw using Materialise OrthoView Digital Pre-operative Planning Software.
 The resulting images and reports were saved back to the PACS and a copy of the templated sizes printed on what Dr. Shaw refers to as a “shopping list” or list of prostheses required.
 This list was used to collect the prostheses most likely to be needed for the surgery that day.
 In some cases, two optional sizes were recorded when the templating was between two sizes.
 A clinical decision was then taken at the time of surgery to identify the best option for the patient.